Testing the identification of causal effects in observational data: Introduction

+In a simulation study with 50 covariates, we find that the various tests perform decently in terms of empirical size and power, even under moderate sample sizes of 1000 or 4000 observations.
 As an empirical illustration, we apply our testing approach to US census data previously considered in \citet{Angrist+98} for assessing the impact of fertility, which is the treatment, on female labor supply when using the sex ratio of the first two children as instrument.
 The intuition for this instrumental variable (IV) strategy is that if parents tend to have a preference for mixed sex children, then having two children of the same sex, which is arguably randomly assigned by nature, increases the chances of getting a third child.
 Based on findings in \citet{RoWo00} and \citet{Lee07f}, one might, however, challenge whether all identifying assumptions required for the IV-based identification of causal effects are satisfied.
-Here, we do not impose such IV assumptions a priori, but instead use the sibling sex ratio instrument to test the joint satisfaction of IV validity and the selection-on-observables assumption.
-Our results by and large point to a violation of the conditional independence of the instrument, at least under our moderate set of covariates, which consists of several socio-economic characteristics like e.g.\ mother's age and father's income.
+Here, we do not impose any IV assumptions \textit{a priori}, but use the sibling sex ratio to test the joint satisfaction of IV validity and the selection-on-observables assumption.
+Our results point to a violation of the conditional independence of the instrument under our moderate set of covariates, which consists of several socio-economic characteristics like mother's age and father's income.
+Therefore, testing suggests that the treatment does not satisfy the selection-on-observables assumption, or the sex ratio is not a conditionally valid instrument, or both.